PrincetonUniversity/hpc_beginning_workshop/03_web_interface/README.md

 ## Running a Terminal in Your Web Browser

-To run commands on the Adroit head node, for example, browse to MyAdroit then choose "Cluster" then "Adroit Cluster Shell Access".
+To run commands on the Adroit head node, for example, browse to [MyAdroit](https://myadroit.princeton.edu/) then choose "Cluster" then "Adroit Cluster Shell Access".

 ![jupyter](https://tigress-web.princeton.edu/~jdh4/terminal_two_frames.png)

+The same can be done on Della.

 ## Running Python, R, MATLAB and XStata in a Web Browser